CharlesAMoss/CROW/README.md

 Run `npm run dev` and visit http://localhost:5173 to see the virtual scrolling demo featuring:
 - 10,000 rows with instant rendering
 - 14 sortable and filterable columns with formatted data
+- Row selection with checkboxes (select all, shift-click ranges)
+- Selection counter and clear button
-- Export buttons for CSV and Excel formats
+- Export buttons for CSV and Excel (selected or all rows)
 - Horizontal and vertical scrolling
 - Real-time performance metrics display
 - Earthy warm color palette (chamoisee, van-dyke, champagne, bistre, beaver)